As explained in the storage documentation, the filesystem on AWS Lambda is:

 - not shared between lambda instances

 - not persistent

-Because of that application logs should not be stored on disk.
+Because of that, logs should not be stored on disk.

 The simplest solution is to push logs to AWS CloudWatch, AWS' service for logs.

-- in a PHP function: write logs to
+- Bref for web apps: write logs to

 echofor example) or